corgimaman/team-profile-generator/README.md

 * [Testing](#Tests)

 ## Installation
 This requires Node.js to install and use.
-The package.json is already provided, so navigate to the project folder and run npm install.
+The package.json is already provided, so navigate to the project folder and run `npm install`.

 ## Usage
 Once you've installed the node modules needed, just run npm index.js and answer the questions.
 The webpage will generate based on your replies.